slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Every man takes the limits of his own field of vision for the limits of the world."
 -- Arthur Schopenhauer*

+> *"Often isn't the mountains ahead that wear you out, it's the little pebble in your shoe."
+-- Muhammad ALi*

 ### How to get motivation?